simonmichael/hledger/hledger/Hledger/Cli/Commands/Run.md

 ## run

 Run a sequence of hledger commands, provided as files or command line arguments.
-Data files are parsed just once, so the commands run faster.
+Input files are parsed just once, so the commands run faster.

 ```flags
 Flags: